rfp

 Legislator Patrick Burke notes that community broadband projects have become a rare kind of government-led initiative that appeals to people across all political divides:

 “It covers all grounds and sort of goes beyond political ideology.
 It’s a quality service.
 It could provide revenues that the county desperately needs, it could attract business, it could spark economic development and it could create jobs.
-So, there’s a little [no-glossary]bit[/no-glossary] in this for everybody,” said Burke.
+So, there’s a little bit in this for everybody,” said Burke.

 Pursuing Governor Cuomo's "Broadband for All" Mission